gayashiva/website/content/authors/admin/_index.md

   - course: PhD in Artificial Ice Reservoirs
     institution: University of Fribourg
     year: 2018
-  - course: Manager and Researcher Icestupa Project
+  - course: India Fellow with Sonam Wangchuk
-    institution: Himalayan Institute of Alternatives Ladakh
+    institution: Students Educational and Cultural Movement of Ladakh
     year: 2015
-  - course: Bachelors and Masters in Mathematics
+  - course: Masters in Mathematics
     institution: National Institute of Science Eduction and Research
     year: 2010